jcorrado76/sparkify_dwh_redshift/README.md

 Then, we use SELECT INTO commands to generate the fact and dimension tables from the staging tables.

 In particular, when trying to generate the time and songplays tables, we needed to convert the given, epoch-based time stamp value into a proper timestamp first.
-For this purpose, to avoid recomputing the timestamp, I created an intermediate temporary table where I computed the conversion of the epoch-based timestamp into a human-readable timestamp.

-Then, I used this intermediate timestamp table to populate the start time field of the fact table, and to power the extract commands used to determine the rest of the fields for the time table.

 # Repo Organization
 ***